exercism/website-copy/tracks/ruby/exercises/acronym/mentoring.md

 In all these cases: it's recommended to suggest the `String#scan` method and, because the exercise is not about Regular Expressions, give them also the RegEx (`/\b[a-zA-Z]/`).
 (At this point in the track, it's more about experiencing the strengths of Ruby's built-in methods than making them find them.
 There's ample opportunity for research later on in the track.)

 ## Talking points
-* `Class vz Module`: If the solution uses Class instead of Module: that's totally acceptable at this stage.
+* `Class vs Module`: If the solution uses Class instead of Module: that's totally acceptable at this stage.
 No reason to discuss.
 * Because of the regex needed for `split`, `scan` is in this exercise (marginally) faster.
 * It can be hard to catch all the possible delimiters.
 * `upcasing` the whole string is (10% ?) slower than `upcasing` the acronym only.